The growing threat of severe weather conditions, including increasingly severe tornadoes, has caused interest in storm shelters to surge.

 Survive-A-Storm manufactures a range of storm shelters, starting with the TwisterPod.
-Although it looks like a futuristic portable restroom, the TwisterPod is a reinforced steel tornado shelter designed to accommodate up to six people.
+Although it looks like a futuristic portable restroom, the TwisterPod is a reinforced steel tornado shelter that accommodates up to six people.

-At just over 4’ wide and 6’ deep, it might be a bit of a squeeze for some families, especially as it comes with built-in benches.
+At just over 4′ wide and 6′ deep, it might be a bit of a squeeze for some families, especially as it has built-in benches.

 If you want to upgrade, at 5.5′ x 6′, the TwisterPod Max offers four people a little more breathing space or six people a place to hunker down during a storm.

-It’s difficult to assess the structural integrity of the TwisterPod as few technical specifications are available on the company\s website.
+It’s difficult to assess the structural integrity of the TwisterPod as few technical specifications are available on the company website.

-The Extreme storm shelter, which is a little bigger than the TwisterPod is made with reinforced 1/4 inch steel with 5.4 lb reinforcements, which is more than enough to give you peace of mind and protection.
+The Extreme storm shelter, a little bigger than the TwisterPod, is made with reinforced 1/4 inch steel with 5.4 lb reinforcements, which is more than enough to give you peace of mind and protection.
 It still doesn’t allow much space, however.
-The smallest version measures 4’ x 4’ x 6.5’ and can accommodate a family of five.
+The smallest version measures 4′ x 4′ x 6.5′ and can accommodate a family of five.